Overview

 Review built-in services that can read or write files, execute commands, make HTTP requests, open sockets, manage packages, view logs, administer users, inspect configuration, or test connectivity.

-In webMethods-style platforms, pay close attention to file utilities, HTTP client services, package management, diagnostics, and any service mapped to Anonymous, Default, Everybody, guest, public, or broad user groups.
+In IBM webMethods Integration Server environments, pay close attention to file utilities, HTTP client services, package management, diagnostics, and any service mapped to Anonymous, Default, Everybody, guest, public, or broad user groups.

 03